Pumpkin Muffins Recipe

 • Grease a standard 12-cup muffin tin, set aside.

-• In a small bowl, mix together flour, pumpkin pie spice, cinnamon, baking powder and sea salt.
-Set aside.
+• Combine flour, pumpkin pie spice, cinnamon, baking powder and sea salt in a small bowl.
+Then, set it aside.

-• In a large bowl whisk together pumpkin puree and melted butter until smooth.
+• Whisk the pumpkin puree and melted butter in a large bowl until smooth.

-• Add brown sugar and granulated sugar and whisk until combined and there are no lumps.
+• Add brown sugar and granulated sugar and whisk until the sugars are dissolved.

-• Add dry ingredients and stir until batter is smooth.
+• Add the dry ingredient mixture and whisk or stir until batter is smooth.

 • If desired, add mix-ins like chocolate chips, cinnamon chips, walnuts, etc. and stir until evenly distributed.